News

 important things.
 It can be very very sunny in Tennessee

-later in the weekend.
-Put it on as soon as you get
+use.
+Put it on as soon as you get there.
+Make sure

-cover you back if you are going shirtless, it's easy to spot
+you back if you are going shirtless, it's easy to spot the

 their back where their hands couldn't reach.